(Corneal Opacification; Cloudy Cornea)

-To help reduce your chance of developing corneal opacity, take the following steps:
+To help reduce your chance of corneal opacity:

 - Take care to avoid injuring the eye.
 Wear eye protection during any potentially dangerous activity.
 Make sure safety goggles are worn tight against the face, otherwise a foreign body can fly up under the goggles and injure the eye.

 - Take proper care of contact lenses.
 Follow your doctor’s recommendations regarding wear and cleaning them.

 - See your doctor right away if you think you have an eye infection, if you injured your eye, or if you develop any pain or change in vision.

 American Optometric Association

 Eye Smart—American Academpy of Ophthalmology

 Abelson MD, Sleeper A. Insights on anti-inflammatories: A look at what we know about the efficacy and safety of steroids and NSAIDs.
 Review of Ophthalmology website.
 Available at:

 Ashaye AO, Oluleye TS.
 Pattern of corneal opacity in Ibadan, Nigeria.